lynnfaraday/aresmush.com/_root/tutorials/install/basic-config.md

 The **Telnet Port** is the general one that regular MU clients connect to.  (default 4201)

-The **Websocket Port** and **Engine API Port** are behind-the-scenes ports that the Ares web portal uses to communicate with the game. (default 420 and 4203)
+The **Websocket Port** and **Engine API Port** are behind-the-scenes ports that the Ares Web Portal uses to communicate with the game. (default 420 and 4203)

-The **Web Portal Port** is where your web portal is running. (default 80)  '80' works if the web portal is the only website running on the server.
-Otherwise you'll need to pick a custom port and access the web portal through a URL like http://mush.somewhere.com:8081.
+The **Web Portal Port** is where your Web Portal is running. (default 80)  '80' works if the Web Portal is the only website running on the server.
+Otherwise you'll need to pick a custom port and access the Web Portal through a URL like http://mush.somewhere.com:8081.